Information about your statements

 Your statement will include your account name and any interest rates that apply to your account.
 It'll also include your account balance and details of any transactions that you've made or interest that has been credited to your account as well as information of the fees and charges you may have incurred.

-To help you understand how it works take a look at Managing your money leaflet.
+To help you understand how it works take a look at Managing your money (pdf, 1.39 MB) leaflet.

-For current accounts, we'll write to you separately to tell you about any overdraft charges or paid or unpaid transaction fees in any monthly statement period in advance of the fees being taken from your account.
+For current accounts, we'll write to you separately to tell you about any overdraft related charges or fees in any monthly statement period in advance of the fees being taken from your account.

 If you're a savings customer, we might also send you a separate letter by post or e-document to give you transaction information where a receipt may not be available at the time of the transaction (for example telephone transfers).